Law

 8/26 First Day of Classes

-• July 1 - FAFSA and aid-related Tasks in Catalyst should be submitted by this date to ensure completion of the full process in time for fall bill payment due date.
-Students may continue to apply and completed Tasks after this date though aid may not be processed by the time fall payment is due.
+1. July 1st- FAFSA and aid-related Tasks in Catalyst should be submitted by this date to ensure completion of the full process in time for Fall bill payment due date.
+Students may continue to apply and complete tasks after this date; however, aid may not be processed by the time fall payment is due.

-• August 1 - Enroll in direct deposit.
-Go to Catalyst and click the "My Finances" tile.
+3. August 1st- Enroll in direct deposit.
+To set up direct deposit as a student, go to Catalyst and click the "My Finances" tile.
 On the left side click "Billing Information" and then "Direct Deposit Enrollment" from the drop-down menu.

-• August 12 - Fall Semester Financial Aid Begins Disbursing
+4. August 16- Fall Semester Financial Aid Disbursements Begins

 FREQUENTLY ASKED QUESTIONS